Vincent-vst/deusnatura/README.md

 ## Infos

-For any issues regarding deusnatura.com, open an issue or contact me at `contact@deusnatura.com`
+For any issues regarding deusnatura.com, contact me at `contact@deusnatura.com`
-*Roadmap :*
-- [ ] : React refactor
-- [ ] : Add release
+Pull requests are welcome.